 If the mother is not vaccinated, the kid will need a Clostridial vaccine at 2 weeks of age and a booster at 6 weeks.
 If your kid is unvaccinated at the time of disbudding, it should also receive a Pulpy Kidney/Anti-tetanus shot.

 The 6-in-1 vaccine prevents pulpy kidney disease, tetanus, black disease, malignant oedema and blackleg.
 If your kid is at high risk of abomasal bloat we recommend Covexin 10 (vet only) vaccine from 2 weeks old.

 Follow this link for more information on abomasal bloat.

 Drench at about 6 weeks old and again at 10 weeks.
 An oral lamb drench is suitable for goats.
 Lice are a common problem.
-Lice treatment are available from Franklin Vets.
+Lice treatments are available from Franklin Vets.

-Contact Franklin Vets if you have any concern about your goat’s health.
+Contact Franklin Vets if you have any concerns about your goat’s health.
 We are happy to give advice over the phone as to whether an animal requires treatment.